RPetraus/fpga-pong-vhdl/README.md

 - **Toolchain:** Quartus Prime 20.1, ModelSim
 - **Display:** VGA

-The project report’s design environment section identifies the target device as an Intel MAX 10 mounted on the Terasic DE10-Lite board, while the checked-in Quartus project file targets the MAX 10 family and device `10M50DAF484C7G`. fileciteturn15file5 fileciteturn13file0
+The design targets an Intel MAX 10 device mounted on the Terasic DE10-Lite board, with the Quartus project configured for device `10M50DAF484C7G`.

 ## Repository Contents